armadillica/flamenco/docs/docs/developer_docs/roadmap.md

 # Roadmap
 General planning for the next develoment steps.

+## In progress
+Tweak manager's task compiler to handle the 'commands' array (right now it crashes) when requesting from worker.

 ## New job/task system
 We use a nested Job -> Tasks -> Commands structure.
 A *job* defines a directed graph of *tasks*, wich are composed by an ordered list of *commands*.